natanlf/unipds-travel-agency-ai/README.md

 The project is divided into two main modules:

 1.  **`travel-agency-ai`**: The core AI service.
-It uses LangChain4j to integrate with the Ollama LLM, manages conversation memory, performs RAG using a PgVector database, and connects to external tools via MCP.
+It uses LangChain4j to integrate with the Ollama LLM, manages conversation memory, performs RAG using a PgVector database, connects to external tools via MCP, and uses **Guardrails** for input security.
 2.  **`mcp-booking-server`**: A dedicated MCP server that exposes tools for booking management (querying details, canceling reservations, listing by category).

 ### 🛠️ Key Technologies